 |Pre-Term Start||1 - Get help with Moodle and/or Zoom||

-Visit the red bar on any Moodle page under Faculty > *Continuity of Instruction FAQ* to access resources, upcoming Moodle and Zoom trainings, and/or email firstname.lastname@example.org for assistance.
+Visit the red bar on any Moodle page under Faculty > *Remote/Online Instruction FAQ* to access resources, upcoming Moodle and Zoom training, and/or email firstname.lastname@example.org for assistance.

 |2 - Create your remote teaching plan||